< back to Blog home

 You can also download an editable Excel version of the full bar liquor list template here.

-When taking inventory for the entire bar, you can use a liquor inventory sheet and take inventory manually.
+When taking inventory for the entire bar, you can use a liquor inventory sheet and take inventory manually (see: how to make an inventory sheet).
 Or you can automate the process with bar inventory software.
 Depending on how busy your bar gets, the bar inventory can be done either daily or weekly.
 Just don't wait until an item runs out completely to order more.
 You can even buy it online if your suppliers are okay with shipping alcohol.
 And don't forget: liquor isn't the only thing your bar needs.
 Check out our list of bar and restaurant cleaning supplies, too.

 How to Stock a Home Bar